Domenico89/Project_arXiv/README.md

 In web_app we collect the web application developed with flask, that can be found at http://54.154.46.191/ .

-The scripts conatined in this repository use pdftotext to transforms articles into strings.
-In linux it can be installed with sudo apt-get update && sudo apt-get install -y xpdf .
+The scripts contained in this repository use pdftotext to transforms articles into strings.
+In Linux it can be installed with sudo apt-get update && sudo apt-get install -y xpdf .